fnproject/tutorials/Flow101/README.md

 ## Learn more

-Head to the [Flow 102](../Flow102) tutorial to take your Flows to the next level.
+Go to the [Flow 102](../Flow102) tutorial to take your Flows to the next level.